semanticdata/miguelpimentel.do/src/notes/sweep-your-mind.md

 ---
 title: Sweep Your Mind
 tags:
   - digital-gardening
 compartir: true

-description: 'These notes make it possible to offload a massive amount of information while demonstrating perfect recall when needed.'
+description: "These notes make it possible to offload a massive amount of information while demonstrating perfect recall when needed."
 ---

 # Sweep Your Mind